Kr3jzolPL/Heating_Shell_for_Box_turtle/README.md

 - Don't interfere with active printing
 - Easily wired if BTIO is installed
 - Compatible with "Voron skirt inserts" for multiple Power / CAN combination
-- All macro temperature and humidity can be easily edited in macro
+- All macro temperature and humidity settings can be easily edited in macro
 ***

 ***